tauri-apps/tauri/tauri-updater/README.md

 # Bundler (Artifacts)

-The Tauri bundler will automatically generate update artifacts if the updater is enabled in your tauri.config.js
+The Tauri bundler will automatically generate update artifacts if the updater is enabled in `tauri.conf.json`

 If the bundler can locate your private and pubkey, your update artifacts will be automatically signed.

 The signature can be found in the `sig` file.
 The signature can be uploaded to GitHub safely or made public as long as your private key is secure.

-You can see how it's [bundled with the CI](https://github.com/tauri-apps/tauri/blob/feature/new_updater/.github/workflows/artifacts-updater.yml#L44)
+You can see how it's [bundled with the CI](https://github.com/tauri-apps/tauri/blob/feature/new_updater/.github/workflows/artifacts-updater.yml#L44) and a [sample tauri.conf.json](https://github.com/tauri-apps/tauri/blob/feature/new_updater/examples/updater/src-tauri/tauri.conf.json#L52)

 ## macOS